advance100/doc_webpack/webpack-dev-server.md

 * `--quiet`: Don't output anything to the console
 * `--no-info`: Suppress boring information
 * `--port <number>`
-* `--inline`: embedd the webpack-dev-server runtime into the bundle
+* `--inline`: embed the webpack-dev-server runtime into the bundle

 ## API